stream-zero/shared-docs-source/fx/Developer_Guide/Secrets.md

 ---
 title: "Secrets"
 linkTitle: "Secrets"
+tags: [quickstart, secrets]
+categories: ["Knowledge Base"]
 weight: 205
 description: >-
-  How to integrate Secrets(sensitive configurations) within your services
+  How to integrate Secrets (sensitive configurations) within your services

 ---

 Secrets are sensitive configuration information which you wish to use within your service.
-These may be a single attribute(such as a password) structures with multiple attributes.
+These may be a single attribute structures (such as a password) with multiple attributes.

 Secrets are the ability to deal with sensitive data through scripts (secrets.json) needed for package execution, such as: